dgbowl/yadg/master/_sources/object.datagram.rst.txt

     - the `datagram` creation timestamp formatted according to ISO8601.

-The contents of the attribute fields for each `step` will vary depending on the parser used to create the corresponding :class:`xr.Dataset`.
+The contents of the attribute fields for each `step` will vary depending on the parser used to create the corresponding :class:`xarray.Dataset`.
 The following conventions are used:

     - a `coord` field ``uts`` contains a Unix timestamp (:class:`float`),
     - uncertainties for entries are stored using separate entries with names composed as